ua-parser/uap-cpp/README.md

 * boost_regex, yaml-cpp (0.5 API)
 * gtest (for testing)
 * [uap-core](https://github.com/ua-parser/uap-core), same directory level as uap-cpp.
 You can clone this repo with --recurse-submodules to get it.
+Alternatively, run `git submodule update --init`.

 Contributing
 ------------